-As ecological condition declines, overstory shrubs such as Wyoming big sagebrush, littleleaf horsebrush, and Douglas' rabbitbrush increase as Sandberg's bluegrass and bottlebrush squirreltail increase in the understory.
-After wildfire, Douglas' rabbitbrush, littleleaf horsebrush, spiny hopsage and Nevada ephedra often dominate the aspect.
-If excessive erosion occurs following disturbance such as wildfire, the potential plant community may permanently be altered to that characterized by the Eroded Granitic Slope (027XY047NV) ecological site.
+As ecological condition declines, overstory shrubs such as Wyoming big sagebrush, littleleaf horsebrush, and Douglas' rabbitbrush increase as Sandberg's bluegrass and galleta increase in the understory.
+With further site degradation galleta and bluegrass also decline.
+After wildfire, Douglas' rabbitbrush, littleleaf horsebrush, wolfberry, spiny hopsage and Nevada ephedra often dominate the aspect.
+Should excessive soil erosion occur after disturbance and soils become unstable, the potential plant community may be permanently altered to that characterized by the Eroded Granitic Slope (027XY047NV) ecological site.
 Species likely to invade this site are annuals such as cheatgrass and filaree.